 - You get to meet locals.
 I love meeting new people on trips and what better place than being in the same car with each other.
 We have chatted about life in our respective countries, our dreams and life in general.
 I actually met one of my drivers again in Australia when they came for a holiday- friendships all around.

 - You can get to places that might not be serviced with public transport.
 I found this to be an easier option than trying to figure out the bus systems.
 The drivers I’ve had seem to know the towns they were going to quite well so suggested places that I could be dropped off at or were better for me to be dropped off at.

 - You can see part of the country.
 What better way to see the views than the front passenger seat of a car!
 I found that my drivers would point out different things along the way and we also got to talk about road tolls!

 - Language barrier.
-On one of my trips, there was a huge language barrier (I can’t speak spanish) and the driver couldn’t speak english.
-BUT WE MANAGED.
+On one of my trips, there was a huge language barrier (I couldn’t speak spanish) and the driver couldn’t speak english.
+But we managed.
 It can be awkward if there is a language barrier but it’s generally ok.

 - Blablacar is not available in every country.
-It’s a great chance to see the country from a different perspective with the added bonus of getting to speak to locals to find out about their lives and connecting on a basic human level.
+It’s a great chance to see the country from a different perspective with the added bonus of getting to speak to locals to find out about their lives and a more eco-friendly option of travelling.